FlyinKat/CSC309_A3/DESIGN/design.md

 #### Search Results Page
   Lists all the jobs either from the courier or customer based on the search results provided in the main page and provide link to them.

+### REST API design

+USER

+* GET /api/users will retrieve all users
+* GET /api/users/userid will retrieve a users
+* POST /api/users/userid will create a user
+* PUT /api/users/userid will update a user
+* DELETE /api/users/userid will delete a user

+LISTING

+* GET /api/listings will retrieve all listings
+* GET /api/listings/listingID will retrieve a listings
+* POST /api/listings/listingID will create a listing
+* PUT /api/listings/listingID will update a listing
+* DELETE /api/listings/listingID will delete a listing

+RATINGS

+* GET /api/ratings will retrieve all ratings
+* GET /api/ratings/ratingID will retrieve a rating
+* POST /api/ratings/ratingID will create a rating
+* PUT /api/ratings/ratingID will update a rating
+* DELETE /api/ratings/ratingID will delete a rating